JustinBond/ion-facebook-helper/README.md

 taken to the Facebook native login dialogue.
 If they authenticate successfully, then the label for the button will be updated from *Login Facebook* to *Logout Facebook*.
 Clicking the button again would then log them out of Facebook.
-Finally, their Facebook profile and friends list will be downloaded and saved.
+Finally, their Facebook profile and friends list will be downloaded and saved to Ionic's LocalStorage.

 ## Calling a RESTful Server